Detailed guides to painful problems, treatments & more

 Tags: etiology, back pain, neurology, neat, spine, pro, pain problems

-Three articles on PainSci cite Jayson 1992: 1.
+Three pages on PainSci cite Jayson 1992: 1.
 The Complete Guide to Trigger Points & Myofascial Pain2.
 The Complete Guide to Low Back Pain3.
 Can Massage Therapy Cause Nerve Damage?

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.